Style (form of address)

-A style of office or form of address, also called manner of address, is an official or legally recognized form of address for a person or other entity (such as a government or company), and may often be used in conjunction with a personal title.
-A style, by tradition or law, precedes a reference to a person who holds a post or political office, and is sometimes used to refer to the office itself.
+A style of office, also called manner of reference, or form of address when someone is spoken to directly, is an official or legally recognized form of reference for a person or other entity (such as a government or company), and may often be used in conjunction with a personal title.
+A style, by tradition or law, precedes a reference to a person who holds a post or political office and is sometimes used to refer to the office itself.
 An honorific can also be awarded to an individual in a personal capacity.
 Such styles are particularly associated with monarchies, where they may be used by a wife of an office holder or of a prince of the blood, for the duration of their marriage.
 They are also almost universally used for presidents in republics and in many countries for members of legislative bodies, higher-ranking judges, and senior constitutional office holders.
 Leading religious figures also have styles.

+The second-person (singular and plural) possessive adjective your is used as a form of address (that is, when speaking directly to the person[s] entitled to the style[s]); the third-person possessive adjectives his/her (singular) and their (plural) are used as forms of reference (that is, when speaking about the person[s] entitled to the style[s]).